MathieuRA/-Fullstack-app-2ITECH/README.md

 ### FULLSTACK PROJECT
 Inside the front folder, you will have the UI as developement env.

-You will found a build of the UI in `API/public`
+You will found a build of this UI in `API/public`

 ### REQUIREMENT